groupDevices · Household

 The limits split into two camps:

 • Unlimited.
-Surfshark, IPVanish and Private Internet Access place no cap at all — connect as many devices as you own, all at once, on one subscription.
+IPVanish and Private Internet Access place no cap at all — connect as many devices as you own, all at once, on one subscription.

 • Capped at 10.
-NordVPN, ExpressVPN, Proton VPN and PureVPN each allow ten at once.
+NordVPN, Proton VPN and PureVPN each allow ten at once.
 CyberGhost stretches to seven, and Mullvad is tightest at five.

 The unlimited-devices VPNs

-Three providers on our list scrap the cap completely — the cleanest possible answer for a household.
+Two providers on our list scrap the cap completely — the cleanest possible answer for a household.
 They share the “unlimited” headline but differ in the detail.

 • IPVanish — unlimited, strong on Fire TV.
-Also genuinely unlimited, with a particularly well-built app for Amazon Fire TV and Firestick — handy if your tellies are Fire-powered.
-A solid second for a household that lives on Amazon kit.
+Our top family pick.
+Genuinely unlimited simultaneous devices, with a particularly well-built app for Amazon Fire TV and Firestick — handy if your tellies are Fire-powered, and ideal for a household that lives on Amazon kit.

 Covering the whole family